decentraland/documentation/content/creator/scene-editor/live-ops/scene-admin.md

 {{< youtube efjJN7Jr7Qo >}}

 When a scene admin visits your scene, they see a special UI on the top-right corner that only they are able to see.
-Through this UI they can play videos or live streams, send announcements, or activate any smart item that is configured to be activated like this.
+Through this UI they can play videos or live streams, send announcements, ban players, or activate any smart item that is configured to be activated like this.
 These actions are seen by all other players in the scene that are connected to the same comms island as the admin.

   <img src="/images/editor/admin/admin-console.png" alt="Scene name" width="300"/>